 Embedded accounting API

-- Focus engineers on product, not plumbing
+- Engineers on product, not ledger plumbing

 - 01Product events and API orchestration